Sexual abuse and intellectual disability: Prevalence and incidence

 The highest rate of occurrence of abuse happens within the place of residence of the persons with intellectual disabilities.
 Other areas of frequency where abuse occurs were at the perpetrator's home and in other public places, such as public toilets.

 Understanding race and ethnicity factors in sexual assault incidence among those with an intellectual disability are vital for addressing differences between white and minority populations in victimization and intervention.
-As in other health issues, mentally handicapped people from historically disadvantaged racial and ethnic groups face health disparity with poorer health outcomes than white populations with a disability.
+As in other health issues, intellectually disabled people from historically disadvantaged racial and ethnic groups face health disparity with poorer health outcomes than white populations with a disability.
 However, race and ethnicity are often not reported in study samples looking specifically at sexual violence and intellectual disability.